Magnetic soliton molecules in binary condensates: Formulation of the bound state dissociation criterion

 On the one hand, for large widths $b>1$ (small energies), the energy of the initially imprinted relative-phase domain wall can be equal to the sum of the energies of two widely separated solitons moving in opposite directions with $U$ given by

 On the other hand, when the initial width is narrow, $b<1$, the energy of the generated soliton pair is too large to form well-separated solitons.
 Instead, they quickly evolve into a pair of static magnetic solitons ($U=0$) at finite separation, before again moving towards one another, thus forming an oscillatory bound state (analogous to an excited molecule).
-This counterintuitive behavior may be understood by noting that the energy of a soliton decreases with increasing velocity [see Eq.~(\ref{Eq:MS_Ene})], which corresponds to a negative effective mass The boundary between the two regimes is set by the critical width $b_\text{c}=1$, which corresponds to the critical bound-state dissociation energy $E_\text{c}=2n\hbar c_s$.
+This counterintuitive behavior may be understood by noting that the energy of a soliton decreases with increasing velocity [see Eq.~(\ref{Eq:MS_Ene})], which corresponds to a negative effective mass \footnote{ For comparison, it is interesting to note that while dark solitons also have negative effective masses \cite{pitaevskii2016bose}, certain dark-bright solitons have been predicted to dynamically oscillate between negative and positive effective mass \cite{zhao2020spin}. }

+The boundary between the two regimes is set by the critical width $b_\text{c}=1$, which corresponds to the critical bound-state dissociation energy $E_\text{c}=2n\hbar c_s$.